 FEC Allows Matching Internet Funds

-Former Sen. Bill Bradley, who is challenging Vice President Al Gore for the Democratic nomination, prompted the ruling by asking the FEC this spring to qualify his Internet donations for the federal aid.
+Former Sen. Bill Bradley, who is challenging Vice President Al Gore for the Democratic presidential nomination, had asked the FEC earlier this spring to qualify his Internet donations for the federal aid.

-The ruling will have a sweeping effect for the major candidates, all of whom have Web sites.
-Experts said it will prompt campaigns to make their fund-raising appeals by e-mail, a much cheaper option than traditional phone banks and letter solicitations.
+The ruling will have a sweeping effect for the major presidential candidates, all of whom have Web sites.

 ``We recognize the reality that the Internet is here and a big part of our life,″ FEC Chairman Scott Thomas said after the vote. ``We need to let it be used freely.″